Hydrogen halide

 In chemistry, hydrogen halides (hydrohalic acids when in the aqueous phase) are diatomic, inorganic compounds that function as Arrhenius acids.
-The formula is HX where X is one of the halogens: fluorine, chlorine, bromine, iodine, or astatine.
-All known hydrogen halides are gases at Standard Temperature and Pressure.
+The formula is HX where X is one of the halogens: fluorine, chlorine, bromine, iodine, astatine, or tennessine.
+All known hydrogen halides are gases at standard temperature and pressure.

-Vs. hydrohalic acids
+Comparison to hydrohalic acids

 The hydrogen halides are diatomic molecules with no tendency to ionize in the gas phase (although liquified hydrogen fluoride is a polar solvent somewhat similar to water).
 Thus, chemists distinguish hydrogen chloride from hydrochloric acid.
 The former is a gas at room temperature that reacts with water to give the acid.
 Once the acid has formed, the diatomic molecule can be regenerated only with difficulty, but not by normal distillation.
 Commonly the names of the acid and the molecules are not clearly distinguished such that in lab jargon, "HCl" often means hydrochloric acid, not the gaseous hydrogen chloride.

 Occurrence

 Hydrogen chloride, in the form of hydrochloric acid, is a major component of gastric acid.

 Hydrogen fluoride, chloride and bromide are also volcanic gases.